mgreenberry/MS2-Smart-Associates/TESTING.md

 **Each page also contains the following links within the navigaiton bar**
 1. Services
-   * Expectation: - A user clicks the 'Services' link and is directed to the 'Contact Us' content
+   * Expectation: - A user clicks the 'Services' link and is directed to the 'Services' content
    * Test: - Click the link and be directed to the 'Services' content
    * Result: - I clicked this button on every page and was directed to the correct content
    * Verdict: - Working as intended

 2. Projects
-   * Expectation: - A user clicks the 'Projects' link and is directed to the 'Contact Us' content
+   * Expectation: - A user clicks the 'Projects' link and is directed to the 'Projects' content
    * Test: - Click the link and be directed to the 'Projects' content
    * Result: - I clicked this button on every page and was directed to the correct content
    * Verdict: - Working as intended